scriptingosx/GNU-bash-mac-installer/README.md

 This script will change the name of the `bash` binary installed in `/usr/local/bin/` to `bash5` or `bash4` to avoid _any_ naming conflicts with the built-in `bash` v3 in `/bin`.
 You can change this bahavior by setting the `renamebinary` variable in line 13 to `0`.
 Or you could modify the `postinstall` script to add a symbolic link.

+The path to the `bash` binary will be added to `/etc/shells` on the target system, so that users can use `chsh` to switch their default shell.

-You can get more background to this script in this post on my weblog.
+You can get more background to this script in [this post on my weblog](https://scriptingosx.com/?p=849).